OpenC3/docs.openc3.com/_docs_v5/5_development/json_api.md

 ---

 <div class="note">
-  <h5>This documentation is for OpenC3 Developers</h5>
+  <h5>This documentation is for COSMOS Developers</h5>
-  <p markdown="1">If you're looking for the methods available to write test procedures using the OpenC3 scripting API, refer to the [Scripting Guide]({{site.baseurl}}/docs/v5/scripting) page.
-If you're trying to interface to a OpenC3 Command and Telemetry Server from an external application using any language then this is the right place.</p>
+  <p markdown="1">If you're looking for the methods available to write test procedures using the COSMOS scripting API, refer to the [Scripting Guide]({{site.baseurl}}/docs/v5/scripting) page.
+If you're trying to interface to a COSMOS Command and Telemetry Server from an external application using any language then this is the right place.</p>
 </div>

-This document provides the information necessary for external applications to interact with the OpenC3 Command and Telemetry Server using the OpenC3 API.
+This document provides the information necessary for external applications to interact with the COSMOS Command and Telemetry Server using the COSMOS API.
 External applications written in any language can send commands and retrieve individual telemetry points using this API.
-External applications also have the option of connecting to the OpenC3 Command and Telemetry server to interact with raw tcp/ip streams of commands/telemetry.
-However, the OpenC3 JSON API removes the requirement that external applications have knowledge of the binary formats of packets.
+External applications also have the option of connecting to the COSMOS Command and Telemetry server to interact with raw tcp/ip streams of commands/telemetry.
+However, the COSMOS JSON API removes the requirement that external applications have knowledge of the binary formats of packets.

 ## Authorization